Eastern England England, UK Travel Guide

 A premier birdwatching site on the North Norfolk coast, known for its diverse wetland habitats (saltmarsh, reedbeds, freshwater lagoons) and rich birdlife.
 Excellent hides and accessible paths.

-Stretches from The Wash to Happisburgh, possessing incredibly diverse landscapes including saltmarsh, sand dunes, pinewoods, cliffs, and traditional seaside towns.
+Stretches from The Wash to Happisburgh, possessing incredibly diverse landscapes including saltmarsh, dunes of sand, pinewoods, cliffs, and traditional seaside towns.
 Good for walking and appreciating coastal ecology.

 A unique landscape of rivers, lakes, and fens, home to rare wildlife, best explored by boat or waterside walks (see 8.1 for details).